Try our free ROI calculator. Discover your site's revenue potential.

 Still, one thing that can not be argued is that brand awareness can greatly help your SEO performance; your links are getting more real estate on social feeds, more shares, and overall better engagement can help you achieve that.

-JavaScript Can’t Execute Open Graph Meta Tags
+JavaScript Blocks Open Graph Meta Tags From Social Media Crawlers

 Now, in its simplest form, Open Graph works by adding Open Graph tags in the header section of your HTML file.
 However, there’s one more layer to it that we need to understand as developers and SEO professionals.